Andres088/financial-advisor-demo-app/README.md

 For more details about the business logic, check the [requirements](https://drive.google.com/file/d/1jd_KRJBwrZKApQr6a3PLRnK8VPWY6LsV/view?usp=sharing) for this app.

+This example app was deployed to Netlify and you can try it just [right here](https://hopeful-clarke-54f3c3.netlify.app).

 ## Demo video

 In the next video recording the app is showcased and all its features described.
 It also provides a few commentaries about the implementation.